Table of Contents

-- Diabetes mellitus: Increased phagocytosis and endothelial damage are the result of reactive glycosylation due to increased blood glucose levels.
+- Diabetes mellitus: Increased phagocytosis and endothelial damage are the results of reactive glycosylation due to increased blood glucose levels.

 - Hyperlipoproteinemia: Excessive LDL cholesterol increases the risk of atherosclerosis, especially when combined with low HDL cholesterol levels.

-Second order risk factors include lack of exercise, stress, android obesity, hyperuricemia, triglyceridaemia, fibrinogenemia, homocysteinaemia, glucose tolerance disorders, chronic renal failure, and increased lipoprotein (a).
+Second order risk factors include lack of exercise, stress, android obesity, hyperuricemia, triglyceridemia, fibrinogenemia, homocysteinemia, glucose tolerance disorders, chronic renal failure, and increased lipoprotein (a).

 Classification of Atherosclerosis

 A classification can be made depending on the affected vessels.
-We distinguish between microangiopathies affecting the large and medium-sized arteries, and microangiopathy that occur in the arterioles, capillaries or venules and are usually found in diabetes mellitus.
+We distinguish between microangiopathies affecting the large and medium-sized arteries, and microangiopathy that occurs in the arterioles, capillaries or venules and is usually found in diabetes mellitus.